Quaker Media for the 21st century

 Holly Baldwin, Clerk

-Holly Baldwin is a Spiritual Director and retreat leader, and group facilitator.
-She has served in a variety of Quaker leadership roles, both in both staff and governance roles.
+Holly Baldwin is a Spiritual Director, retreat leader, and group facilitator.
+She has served in a variety of Quaker leadership roles, both in both staff and governance positions.
 She served for 11 years as Director of the Beacon Hill Friends House, and has held various positions at Friends General Conference.
 In volunteer capacity, she has served as clerk of the Permanent Board of New England Yearly Meeting.
 Holly is a member of Fresh Pond Monthly Meeting (New England Yearly Meeting) sojourning at Albuquerque Monthly Meeting (Intermountain Yearly Meeting.)

 Mackenzie Morgan, Recording Clerk